cockroachdb/docs/src/current/v22.1/import-into.md

 - All nodes are used during the import job, which means all nodes' CPU and RAM will be partially consumed by the `IMPORT` task in addition to serving normal traffic.
 - To improve performance, import at least as many files as you have nodes (i.e., there is at least one file for each node to import) to increase parallelism.
 - To further improve performance, order the data in the imported files by [primary key](primary-key.html) and ensure the primary keys do not overlap between files.
-- {% include_cached new-in.html version="v22.1" %} An import job will pause if a node in the cluster runs out of disk space.
+- {% include new-in.md version="v22.1" %} An import job will pause if a node in the cluster runs out of disk space.
 See [Viewing and controlling import jobs](#viewing-and-controlling-import-jobs) for information on resuming and showing the progress of import jobs.
-- {% include_cached new-in.html version="v22.1" %} An import job will [pause](pause-job.html) instead of entering a `failed` state if it continues to encounter transient errors once it has retried a maximum number of times.
+- {% include new-in.md version="v22.1" %} An import job will [pause](pause-job.html) instead of entering a `failed` state if it continues to encounter transient errors once it has retried a maximum number of times.
 Once the import has paused, you can either [resume](resume-job.html) or [cancel](cancel-job.html) it.

 For more detail on optimizing import performance, see [Import Performance Best Practices](import-performance-best-practices.html).